espocrm/documentation/docs/user-guide/emails.md

 ## Manual import

 It's possible to manually import specific emails.
-For example, if a customer sent an email to a employee's private email address, it may be reasonable to log that email in the CRM manually.
+For example, if a customer sent an email to an employee's private email address, it may be reasonable to log that email in the CRM manually.

 The are two ways of importing emails: